Medical Chronology Report: What is it and how to write an efficient report?

-A Medical Chronology is a report that provides a concise, factual, and informative summary of the patient’s medical treatment.
+A Medical Chronology is a report that provides a concise, factual, and informative summary of a client’s medical treatment.
 As attorneys, you juggle multiple cases.
 Sifting through vast volumes of medical records can be time-consuming.
 Our team is experienced in reviewing and analyzing medical records and creating custom chronologies.
-Attorneys can use a Medical Chronology to understand what happened to the client and the extent of the injuries and medical treatment.
-Also, the Medical Chronology can be provided to the insurance carrier as a tool to aid in the settlement of a claim pre-suit.
-If a settlement cannot be achieved pre-suit, the Medical Chronology can be used in litigation, such as to prepare for a deposition or trial
+Attorneys can use a Medical Chronology to understand what happened to the client, the extent of the injuries and medical treatment, and how the injuries related to an accident or incident.
+The Medical Chronology can be provided to the insurance carrier as a tool to aid in the settlement of a claim before the filing of a lawsuit.
+If a settlement cannot be achieved pre-suit, the Medical Chronology can be used in litigation, such as to prepare for a deposition or trial.

 Components of a Medical Chronology